maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/more-voting-info/political-districts.md

 ---
-title: "How do I know what political districts I live in?"
+title: "How do I know which political districts I live in?"
 published: true
 weight: 5
 section: "more-voting-info"